jerlendds/osintbuddy/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/add-core-plugin`)
+2. Create your Feature Branch (`git checkout -b feature/add-core-feature`)
-3. Commit your Changes (`git commit -m 'feat: add core plugin to osintbuddy app'`)
+3. Commit your Changes (`git commit -m 'feat: add core feature to osintbuddy app'`)
-4. Push to the Branch (`git push origin feature/add-core-plugin`)
+4. Push to the Branch (`git push origin feature/add-core-feature`)
 5. Open a Pull Request